pypr23/project-2/FAQ.md

 ### Can I use Excel to work on the data (e.g. filter, order, or select sections of the data) before I read it using Python?

 **No**.
 Everything you do with the data must be done using Python, and all the code you use for processing the data must be included in your submission.
 When marking your projects, a marker must be able to reproduce all of your results exactly as they are, by just running the code in your notebook, starting from the original data files.
 See section above for examples of how to get started.

+### I want to show data on a map separated by region/NHS board.
+Where can I find the board boundaries?

+You will need the **shapefiles** from [here](https://spatialdata.gov.scot/geonetwork/srv/eng/catalog.search#/metadata/f12c3826-4b4b-40e6-bf4f-77b9ed01dc14).
+You can use shapefiles with Geopandas.

+Note that you can also produce e.g. heatmaps using Practice data, by using the latitude and longitude of each practice's postcode as geographical information.
+All necessary data to do this is already linked in the project description.